petrbouda/docker-java-flight-recorder/README.md

 - It’s recommended to add `-XX:+UnlockDiagnosticVMOptions -XX:+DebugNonSafepoints` flags to improve the accuracy of JFR Method Profiler

+- `-XX:+PreserveFramePointer`

-- Beware some Docker versions of OpneJDK does not contains JFR profiles, you will end up with this:
+- Beware some Docker versions of OpenJDK does not contains JFR profiles, you will end up with this:

 ```
 root@b03df92bfa39:/docker-java-home/lib# jcmd 8 JFR.start delay=20s duration=60s name=Test filename=recording.jfr